JimFawcett/RustComm/README.md

 All application specific processing is in CommProcessing&lt;L&gt;.

 See https://JimFawcett.github.io/RustComm.html for details.

-### Concept:
-RustComm is a facility for sending messages between a Sender and Receiver.
-It uses the std::net::TcpStream and std::net::TcpListener types.

 This is a prototype for message-passing communication system.
 It provides three user defined types: Connector, Listener, and Message, with generic parameters M, P, and L, as shown in Fig. 1.
   - M implements the Msg trait and represents a message to be sent between endpoints.